-Save time by buying admission tickets for the Doge’s Palace, the Peggy Guggenheim Collection, St Mark’s Basilica and other top sites in Venice in advance or book guided tours.
+Save time by buying admission tickets for the Doge’s Palace, the Peggy Guggenheim Collection, St Mark’s Basilica, and other top sites in Venice online in advance or book guided tours.

-Venice is one of the most-popular and most-crowded tourist destination in Italy.
-Avoid long and slow moving ticket queues by buying skip-the-line tickets online or book guided tours.
-Priority fast-track admission tickets are available for most of the top sights in Venice including amongst others the Doge’s Palace, San Marco and the Peggy Guggenheim Collection.
+Venice is one of the most popular and most crowded tourist destinations in Italy.
+Avoid long and slow-moving ticket queues by buying skip-the-line tickets online or book guided tours.
+Priority fast-track admission tickets are available for most of the top sights in Venice including amongst others the Doge’s Palace, San Marco, and the Peggy Guggenheim Collection.
 Time-slot reservations are rarely used in Venice, so waiting may be required on busy days even for priority access ticket bearers.
-Online tickets are available from most sights but buying from Get Your Guide or Tiqets are generally a much simpler process.
+Online tickets are available from most sights but buying from Get Your Guide or Tiqets is generally a much simpler process.
 Visit the most popular sights early in the morning, late afternoon, or book a guided tour if available time in Venice is limited.

 Buy Skip-the-Line Tickets for the Doge’s Palace

 At peak season, even priority ticket holders may have to wait to enter the building.
 Guided tours are a good way to skip the lines.
-Savings may be had by booking guided tours to multiple sites, e.g. combining with St Mark’s Basilica (some combination tours are a brisk two hours, but three or four hour tours are less rushed), gondola rides, or a variety of museum passes or transportation travel cards.
+Savings may be had by booking guided tours to multiple sites, e.g. combining with St Mark’s Basilica (some combination tours are a brisk two hours, but three-hour tours are less rushed), gondola rides, or a variety of museum passes or transportation travel cards.

 Almost all Venice Museum Passes include the Doge’s Palace.

 Buy Skip-the-Line Tickets for the Peggy Guggenheim Collection in Venice